-Job Seeker visa a perfect opportunity for non-EU citizens to come to Germany and search for a job.
-I admit it’s much easier to find a job when a candidate is already in the country as he/she will apply from abroad.
+The Job Seeker visa is a perfect opportunity for non-EU citizens to come to Germany and search for a job.
+I admit it’s much easier to find a job when a candidate is already in the country as they will apply from abroad.
 However, one needs to be eligible to get this type of visa.

-A candidate for Germany Job Seeker visa must fulfill the following requirements and eligibility criteria: possess university degree/vocational training of at least 2 years and have funds on the banking account (approx. 5,200 EUR).
-For applicants without a university degree, proficiency in the German language is necessary (Level B1).
+A Germany Job Seeker visa candidate must fulfill the requirements and meet eligibility criteria such as having a university degree or vocational training and funds on the banking account (approx. 5,200 EUR).
+Applicants without a university degree must speak the German language on at least a B1 level.

-The statistics demonstrate that foreign professionals have higher chances of getting a job or even a response from employers if they are in Germany instead of the home country.
+The statistics demonstrate that foreign professionals have higher chances of getting a job or even a response from employers if they are in Germany instead of their home country.

-For this reason, if you are planning to work in Germany but don’t know where to start, application for Job Seeker Visa will most probably save you time on job search and nerves.
+For this reason, if you are planning to work in Germany but don’t know where to start, applying for Job Seeker Visa will most probably save you time on job search and nerves.

 Nevertheless, the process of getting a Job Seeker visa isn’t meant to be easy, but worth it.